 3. Focus groups

-In this technique, the business analyst will assemble prequalified stakeholders and Subject Matter Experts (SME), ideally 8-12.
+In this technique, business analyst skills require assembling prequalified stakeholders and Subject Matter Experts (SME), ideally 8-12.
 The main objective is for the business analyst to learn about their expectations and attitudes towards a proposed product, service, or result.

 The focus group facilitator will provide an outline of the team discussion.
 The facilitator will also be responsible for fostering a healthy team dynamic.
 Focus groups traditionally review completed work or prototypes.